 Samples: Counting to 20 - includes a bundle of 10.
 Counting to 30 - includes two bundles of 10.
 Place value - count ones.

 ACMNA015 – Represent and solve simple addition and subtraction problems using a range of strategies including counting on, partitioning and rearranging parts

 Samples: Count on 2 - numbers up to 10.
 Two more than.
 Plus two.
 Plus two.
-Adding within 5 - activity 1.
+Adding within 5.
 Add on to 5.
 AddingDots.

 ACMNA018 – Investigate and describe number patterns formed by skip counting and patterns with objects

 Samples: Sort and classify objects.
 Recognizing and continuing repeating patterns.
 Investigating number patterns.

 ACMMG019 – Measure and compare the lengths and capacities of pairs of objects using uniform informal units